MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ---

-In the *.github/workflows/\<workflow-name>.yml* workflow file that was added to the repo, you'll see placeholders for credentials that are needed for the build and container app update actions.
-The credential information is stored securely in the repository **Settings** under **Security**/**Actions**.
+In the *.github/workflows/\<workflow-name>.yml* workflow file that was added to the repo, you'll see placeholders for credentials that are needed for the build and container app update jobs of the workflow.
+The credential information is stored encrypted in the repository **Settings** under **Security**/**Actions**.

 :::image type="content" source="media/tutorial-container-apps/github-repo-action-secrets.png" alt-text="Screenshot showing how to see where GitHub Action secrets are stored in GitHub." lightbox="media/tutorial-container-apps/github-repo-action-secrets.png":::

 If the credential information changes, you can update it here.
 For example, if the Azure Container Registry passwords are regenerated, you'll need to update the PYTHONCONTAINERAPP_REGISTRY_PASSWORD value shown above.
 For more information, see [Encrypted secrets][19] in the GitHub documentation.

 When you set up continuous deployment, you authorized Azure Container Apps as an authorized OAuth Apps.
-This is how the GitHub Actions YML file was written to *.github/workflows/\<workflow-name>.yml*.
+This is how the GitHub Actions YML file is written to *.github/workflows/\<workflow-name>.yml* when you set up continuous deployment.
 You can revoke this permission by going to the settings of your GitHub user profile.
 Under **Integrations**/**Applications**, you can see your authorized apps.

 :::image type="content" source="media/tutorial-container-apps/github-authorized-oauth-apps.png" alt-text="Screenshot showing how to see the authorized apps for a user in GitHub." lightbox="media/tutorial-container-apps/github-authorized-oauth-apps.png":::